 - In addition to the amount of Travel Club with AD&D Benefits coverage, you also need to consider the type that’s best for you.
 There are three types of Travel Club with AD&D Benefits coverage:

 Enrollee + Family: Covers you, your children, and your spouse or domestic partner

 Modified Family: Covers you and your children

 - Next, choose a face amount for your policy.
 The higher the face amount, the higher the premiums are.
-Most AD&D premiums are a bargain compared to what they actually cover.
-For accidental death, your AD&D beneficiary will typically receive 100 percent of the face amount.
-For accidents covered by the policy, including loss of a limb or loss of sight, your AD&D payout will be a portion of the face amount.
+Most Travel Club with AD&D Benefits premiums are a bargain compared to what they actually cover.
+For accidental death, your Travel Club with AD&D Benefits beneficiary will typically receive 100 percent of the face amount.
+For accidents covered by the policy, including loss of a limb or loss of sight, your Travel Club with AD&D Benefits payout will be a portion of the face amount.

-AD&D insurance is inexpensive, costing as little as $60 per year.
+Travel Club with AD&D Benefits insurance is inexpensive, costing as little as $60 per year.
 That’s $5 per month.
-Get a free AD&D quote by calling 800-777-5620, or by visiting your local Freeway office to speak to an insurance agent today.
+Get a free Travel Club with AD&D Benefits quote by calling 800-777-5620, or by visiting your local Freeway office to speak to an insurance agent today.